wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 1. Using simple formula: (energy * latency) and optional bandwidth utilization (1 / (1 - BU)) to evaluate overall merit of compression

+2. Recognizes the problem of misaligned compressed words can also cause extra bit flips.
+This is actually related to value locality, which is addressed by BDI.

 This paper proposes a compression-based bus transmission scheme for reducing the energy and power consumption while